echoWanderer/altV-Chat/README.md

 # Alt:V Chat
 This resource is not official Alt:V chat resource.

-**This resource still needs testing and improvements and is not ready for use in production.**
+**This resource still needs testing and improving.
+It's not ready to use in production.**

 *Your contribution would be very appreciated!
 Please look for **Known issues** at the bottom of the page.*